Pansu pullback and rigidity of mappings between Carnot groups: Complexified Carnot groups

 (5).
 We already know that quasiconformal homeomorphisms are either holomorphic or antiholomorphic, so we are done by (4).

 \end{proof}

 Returning to the general case of complexified Carnot groups, we let $G$ and $H$ be as in Subsection~\ref{subsec_local_results}.
-Note that by Lemma~\ref{cor_complex_heisenberg_bilipschitz}, if $f:G\ra G$ is a quasiconformal homeomorphism whose Pansu differential is $J$-linear or $J$-antilinear almost everywhere, then $f$ is biholomorphic or $J$-antibiholomorphic; therefore the collection of such homeomorphisms is just the group of quasiconformal $J$-(anti)biholomorphic mappings of $G$.
+Note that by Corollary~\ref{cor_complex_heisenberg_bilipschitz}, if $f:G\ra G$ is a quasiconformal homeomorphism whose Pansu differential is $J$-linear or $J$-antilinear almost everywhere, then $f$ is biholomorphic or $J$-antibiholomorphic; therefore the collection of such homeomorphisms is just the group of quasiconformal $J$-(anti)biholomorphic mappings of $G$.

-\begin{lemma} The group of quasiconformal $J$-(anti)biholomorphic mappings $G\ra G$ is generated by left translations, complex graded automorphisms, and complex conjugation. \end{lemma} \begin{proof} We proceed as in Lemma~\ref{lem_global_qc_complex_heisenberg}, except that we replace $\H^\C$ with $G$, and require the Pansu differentials of quasiconformal homeomorphisms to be almost everywhere $J$-linear or $J$-antilinear.
+\begin{theorem} The group of quasiconformal $J$-(anti)biholomorphic mappings $G\ra G$ is generated by left translations, complex graded automorphisms, and complex conjugation. \end{theorem} \begin{proof} We proceed as in Theorem~\ref{lem_global_qc_complex_heisenberg}, except that we replace $\H^\C$ with $G$, and require the Pansu differentials of quasiconformal homeomorphisms to be almost everywhere $J$-linear or $J$-antilinear.

 The proofs of (1)-(3) and (5) follow almost verbatim.